andychase/gbajs2/README.md

     - note: the database mount directory will be created by the container with the correct permissions
   - generate a local test ssl certificate pair

-- This script will generate a top level `.env` file of the following format merging all service specific env files:
+- This script will also generate a top level `.env` file of the following format, merging all service specific env files and additional docker config:

   ```
   # gbajs3